 Traverse City has ranked high on various lists--#2 small town travel destination in the U.S., top 10 places to retire in the U.S. and among the top 10 winter vacation destinations in the country.
 This northern gem has been discovered by travel writers everywhere, but you can benefit by planning a trip to the region and enjoying all Traverse City has to offer.
+Don't miss the Traverse City Wine & Art Festival, featuring the region's best wines and local art, held in late June.
 A top producer of tart cherries has made Traverse City "The Cherry Capital."
 Their eight day National Cherry Festival in early July is one of Michigan's premier attractions.
 Later in July, the Traverse City Film Festival takes place at the downtown State Theater.
 Founded by filmmaker Michael Moore, it's your chance to catch a documentary, foreign, or short film.
 Or catch a Traverse City Beach Bums baseball game at Wuerfel Park.
 It's a great summertime family activity.

 Often referred to as the "little finger" of the mitten-shaped state, the Leelanau Peninsula extends out 30 miles into Lake Michigan.
 To the east you’ll find Grand Traverse Bay, with miles of shoreline and clean, fresh water.
 The beaches are so plentiful, you’ll never feel crowded and there's nothing more relaxing than lying on the sand and feeling the warmth of the sun on your face.
 The Traverse City-Leelanau Peninsula region is where you'll find 34 wineries that offer tours and wine tastings.
 The soil and climate in this part of Michigan are the perfect combination for producing wines that can compete with the best in the country.